Chapter 4: Men of Bark

 He applies some of the dirt on his wound in an attempt to limit the bleeding.

-Whenever he hears the loud cries for help, he hides.
-He realisesa multitude of centipedes roams these forests.
-Stride is able to differentiate between them by the number of heads they carry.
-Whenever he has time to look at them properly, he might be able to identify the faces from the people he had known on his ship.
+If he has time to look at them properly, he tries to identify the faces from the people he had known on his ship.
 So far, only one of them matches a familiar face.
-The one he saw first, in the cave.
+The one he saw on the first centipede.

 “How am I so calm?” he asks himself in confusion.